-Dialpad is available in three service plans that vary in price and included features.
-All plans include unlimited calling in the U.S. and Canada, unlimited text messaging, unlimited conference calling for up to 10 participants at a time, HD video calling, a virtual receptionist, softphones, and integrations with G Suite and Office 365.
+Dialpad Talk is available in three service plans that vary in price and included features.
+All plans include unlimited calling in the U.S. and Canada; unlimited text messaging; call controls like transfer, hold and mute; voicemail transcription; multilevel auto-attendants, softphones; and integrations with G Suite and Office 365.

 Here's how the plans differ:

 - The Standard plan is $20 per user per month.
+The per-user price drops by $5 a month if you pay annually instead of monthly.
 The plan includes email and chat support and basic analytics.

-The entire phone system is controlled through an online management portal.
-Via the portal, administrators can add and remove users and permissions, add extensions, enable and disable various officewide call settings, assign business hours, manage integrations, view analytics, set security preferences, and review billing information.
+You can control your entire phone system through the online management portal.
+Within the portal, you can add and remove users and permissions, add extensions, enable and disable various officewide call settings, assign business hours, manage your integrations, view analytics, set security preferences, and review billing information.

-Employees can tap into their business phone lines from their mobile or desktop app.
-The desktop app has a built-in softphone that allows employees to make and receive calls.
-The system supports some desktop phones, but they must be SIP capable to connect to the system.
+Your employees can tap into their business phone lines from their mobile or desktop Dialpad app.
+The desktop app has a built-in softphone so employees can make and receive calls.
+The system supports some desktop phones, but they must be SIP-capable to connect to the system.

 In addition to making and receiving voice and video calls, users can tap into their apps to change their individual call settings, set up their integrations and review their own analytics.

-Dialpad uses artificial intelligence, VoiceAI, as a way to offers users some additional features.
+A real standout of Dialpad is its use of artificial intelligence.
 The VoiceAI technology processes the calls your team is having in real time.
 With the data it collects, it provides instant call transcriptions.
 If you use the phrase "action item" during a call, the system automatically notes what that action item is and sends it to you in a call summary.

-We were happy with the customer service Dialpad provided.
-To test the level of support, we contacted the company multiple times by phone and email, posing as a business owner interested in a business phone system.
+We were happy with the customer service Dialpad provided us.
+To test the level of support, we contacted the company multiple times by phone and email, posing as a business owner interested in a phone system.

 Each time we reached out to the company, our calls were immediately answered.
 We never had to wait on hold for long to talk to a representative.
 Each representative we spoke with was extremely helpful.
 They took the time to answer our questions in detail.
 By the end of our calls, we clearly understood how the system works and everything it has to offer.

-We liked that at no time did any of the representatives pressure us into signing up for the service.
-They all seemed patient and understanding that we wouldn't be deciding on their service at that instant.
-Each representative we spoke with also followed up with an email with an offer to answer any additional questions in the future.
+We appreciated that Dialpad's representatives did not pressure us once to sign up for the service.
+They were all patient and understanding when we said we wouldn't be deciding on their service at that moment.
+Each representative we spoke to followed up by email with an offer to answer any additional questions we had in the future.
 Each time we sent a follow-up message, our questions were quickly answered.

 Phone support is only available to Pro and Enterprise plan users.
-Other users need to access the support team online.
-In addition to the live support, Dialpad's website is full of valuable resources, including user guides, FAQs and videos.
+Other users can only reach the support team online.
+In addition to live support, Dialpad's website has several valuable resources, including user guides, FAQs and videos.